-Because most SporturfTM Fields are used heavily in the fall and winter months, good maintenance practice is to thoroughly inspect the field in the spring and make repairs to the surface in the spring and early summer.
+Because most Sporturf[TM] fields are used heavily in the fall and winter months, good maintenance practice is to thoroughly inspect the field in the spring and make repairs to the surface in the spring and early summer.
 If a service visit must be scheduled, we ask that such a request be made as soon as possible in the spring so that the visit may coincide with a scheduled service trip to other fields in your area or in conjunction with the installation of a new field in your area.

-All seams should be inspected carefully for looseness.
 All panels of turf should be inspected for damage, rips, tears, burns, etc. Make a sketch of the pitch and note on the sketch each area that needs attention.

 Whether performed by the installer or by the Owner, all repairs must be made in warm, dry weather.
-Gluing seams and sanding the turf should not take place if the field is wet or even damp.
+Gluing seams should not take place if the field is wet or even damp.